Han (Korean surname): Clans

 As with all the Korean family names, the holders of the Han surname are divided into different patrilineal clans, or lineages, known in Korean as bon-gwan, based on their ancestral seat.
 Most such clans trace their lineage back to a specific founder.
-This system was at its height under the Joseon Dynasty, but it remains in use today.
+This system was at its height under the Joseon dynasty, but it remains in use today.
 There are approximately 241 such clans claimed by South Koreans.

 Cheongju clan

-Cheongju Han clan is considered one of the noble clans of Korea, with the Gyeongju Kim, Gimhae Kim, Miryang Park, Gyeongju Seok, Pyeongyang Ko, and Jeonju Yi clans.
-In the Silla Dynasty, all of the Cheongju Hans were part of the seonggol rank.
+The Cheongju Han clan is considered one of the noble clans of Korea along with the Gyeongju Kim, Gimhae Kim, Miryang Park, Gyeongju Seok, Pyongyang Ko, and Jeonju Yi clans.
+The founder of the Cheongju Han clan was Han Ran, who lived during the era of Wang Kŏn.

-During the Joseon Dynasty, the Cheongju Han clan produced 16 queens and were considered the highest of the yangban class, next to the Jeonju Yi clan.
-Considered one of the most prominent clans since the Gija period of the ancient Gojoseon Kingdom, the clan provided the Joseon Dynasty with the biggest number of generals, including Han Myeong-hoe, who was one Joseon's greatest generals and the father of Queen Jangsun (first wife of Yejong) and Queen Gonghye (first wife of Seongjong).
+During the Joseon dynasty, the Cheongju Han clan produced 16 queens and were considered the highest of the yangban class, next to the Jeonju Yi clan.
+The clan provided the Joseon dynasty with the biggest number of generals, including Han Myŏnghoe, who was one Joseon's greatest generals and the father of Queen Jangsun (first wife of Yejong) and Queen Gonghye (first wife of Seongjong).